EcoBiomics-Zoobiome/COI_RDP_pipeline/README.md

 ## How to cite

-If you use this dataflow, please cite the CO1 classifier paper (Porter & Hajibabaei, 2018 Sci Rep) and providing a link to this page https://github.com/EcoBiomics-Zoobiome/SCVUC_COI_metabarcode_pipeline in your publication.
+If you use this dataflow or any of the provided scripts, consider citing the CO1 classifier paper (Porter & Hajibabaei, 2018 Sci Rep) if you use it and provide a link to this page https://github.com/EcoBiomics-Zoobiome/SCVUC_COI_metabarcode_pipeline in your publication.

 ## Outline